-Six Tips to Keep Your Business Going After Losing Your Partner
+Six Tips to Keep Your Business Going After Losing Your Partner How to survive and rebuild while dealing with grief and loss.

 For more than two decades, Michelle van Schouwen and her husband, Steve, partnered successfully in business and life.
 Together, the couple founded Van Schouwen Associates, a business-to-business marketing agency in 1985.
 Over the years, they grew the business and had respected name in the industry.
 Then, in 2006, Steve -- a healthy, fit 49-year-old died suddenly of a heart attack.
 In an instant, Michelle had lost her business partner and her husband.